okraaij/optimisation/README.md

 # Optimisation
 Routing, Inventory and Supply Chain optimisation using heuristics

-An implementation of construction heuristics and Local Search algorithms in MATLAB
+Implementations of various construction heuristics and Local Search algorithms in MATLAB

 ## Overview